 Your 24 Week Old Baby

-Your 24 week old baby is six months old!
+Your 24 week old baby is almost six months old!

 Already half-way through the first year of life, she is around twice her birth weight.

 She is now developmentally ready to eat foods apart from breastmilk or formula and she is probably mobile, rolling from front to back and the reverse with ease and getting ready to crawl – or maybe even achieving that skill already!

 She can now sit mostly or fully unsupported, pass a toy from one hand to the other and makes recognisable sounds which are the precursors to her very first words.

 Your 24 week old baby understands simple, predictable patterns of behaviour, and enjoys songs, stories, rhymes and simple games.
 She is ready now to tackle the second half-year – a time of teeth, independent mobility, exploring foods and early speech.

 Her rapid growth – both physical and mental – means she is still regularly waking at night.
 She probably needs support to return to sleep, with breast or bottle feeds the most common way to resettle babies under 12 months.
 With the eruption of at least eight teeth to be expected in the next 24 weeks, you can expect teething discomfort to become an increasing factor in night waking.

 Around six months, the majority of babies are developmentally ready to begin the transition to solid foods.
 Despite conflicting information, you might hear, the recommendations are very clear and unchanged:

 “In Australia, it is recommended that infants be exclusively breastfed [or formula fed] until around 6 months of age when solid foods are introduced.
 It is further recommended that breastfeeding be continued until 12 months of age and beyond, for as long as the mother and child desire.” — NHMRC Infant Feeding Guidelines 2012.